Tianqi1006/Restaurant_Management_Spring_Boot/README.md

 ### Future work

 * Restrict input values for restaurant parameters by using ENUM for province / city / rating (such as 1-10)
-* Add a UML diagram to clearly show the class dependencies and structures
 * Implement unit tests using JUnit